Painting faces – and having fun when you do it

 …or with Jenny in collaboration with other artists…

-If you are looking for more inspiration and want to explore a range of techniques and styles with some incredible artists (including me) I am excited to share the details on TWO awesome collaborations that I will be part of in 2024.
+If you are looking for more inspiration and want to explore a range of techniques and styles with some incredible portrait artists (including me) I am excited to share an awesome collaboration that I will be part of in 2025.